In this article you will learn how to delete or combine duplicate contacts in Outlook and how to keep your contact list clean and up-to date.

-Microsoft Outlook provides loads of handy tools that we use and love and even more features that we are unaware of.
-But regrettably, an option to dedupe the address book and combine multiple duplicate contacts into one is not on board.
+Microsoft Outlook provides a variety of handy tools that we use and love and even more features that we are unaware of.
+But regrettably, the option to dedupe the address book and combine duplicate contacts into one is not on board.

-Luckily, we are not limited to use only those tools that Outlook provides explicitly.
-With just a little creativity you can figure out a way to solve any, or nearly any, task you are faced with.
-Further on in this article you will find how you can check your Outlook contacts for duplicates and merge them without using any third-party software.
+Luckily, we are not limited to using only the tools provided explicitly by Outlook.
+With a bit of ingenuity, you can figure out a way to solve any, or nearly any, challenge that comes your way.
+This tutorial will teach you how to check Outlook contacts for duplicates and merge them without using any third-party software.

 In most cases Outlook is smart enough to prevent duplication when you are trying to create a contact that already exists.
-However, if you already have a number of duplicate contacts in your address book, you need to apply a special technique to clean up the mess.
-Okay, let's get started!
+However, if you have a number of duplicates in your address book, you need to apply a special technique to clean up the mess.
+The detailed steps follow below.

 Note.
 To permanent accidental loss of data, we strongly recommend that you make a backup copy first, for example by exporting your Outlook contacts to Excel.

 - Create a new Contacts folder.
 In Outlook Contacts, right click on your main Contacts folder and select New Folder… from the context menu.
 Give any name to this folder, say Merge dupes.